MPAS-Dev/compass/docs/legacy/users_guide/overview.rst

 (e.g. ``cp general.config.ocean config.ocean``) and modify it with the
 appropriate paths to the appropriate MPAS-Model build and local caches for meshes and initial-condition data files.
-The documentation for :ref:`setup_ocean` includes some examples you can use as a starting point for specific machines.
+The documentation for :ref:`legacy_setup_ocean` includes some examples you can use as a starting point for specific machines.
 (Similar documentation for the ``landice`` core will is coming soon.)